 What carrier does the Gabb Watch use?

 The Gabb Watch runs exclusively on Verizon's 4G LTE network.
-You cannot use it with AT&T, T-Mobile, or any other carrier.
+You can't use it with AT&T, T-Mobile, or any other carrier.
 There's no Wi-Fi calling option either, so Verizon coverage in your area determines whether the watch works well.

 Can you call 911 from a Gabb Watch?